orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: Index of/Distance function can be circular ; multiple/generating indexes as an answer
-  // TODO: Indexes relative to what?
-The original structure probably, or the applied filter?
-Or which filter?
   // TODO: Might never give a result because of filter and infinitely generating terminal.
   // TODO: Depending on how the program steps, this might not be in ascending order.
   // TODO: Distance is possibly a sequence of index steps, as [-5, +3] != [-2] (not in every case) - take .bidirectional for example.
 (Or can be thought of as a list of binary values for left/right)